 Attending Your Health Griffith

-Patients and visitors are required to wear a face mask and perform hand hygiene by sanitising their hands on arrival.
-All patients must check-in at reception on arrival.
+Patients with respiratory symptoms are required to wear a face mask and perform hand hygiene by sanitising their hands on arrival.
+All other patients are not required to wear a mask but must check-in at reception on arrival.
 Due to limited space and to adhere to social distancing guidelines, we are restricting visitors allowed within the practice to protect our patients and staff.
 We can only accommodate the patient and one carer/parent (only if essential) in the waiting room and consult room for the consultation.
 Unfortunately you cannot bring, for example, your spouse or additional children to the appointment.

 Routine screening questions will be asked when you book or attend an appointment.

-For up to date information on Coronavirus please visit the links below.
+For up to date information on COVID-19 please visit the links below.

 Australian Government Department of Health www.health.gov.au